 Marine Scholarships: Two-, three-, and four-year scholarships can be awarded, offering financial assistance for tuition, books, and housing, in addition to uniforms.
 Summer training is limited to a six-week period at Officer Candidate School during the summer after junior year.

-For students who are not able to meet scholarship requirements, the College Program grants the ability to participate in all unit activities, receive uniforms and books, and have the opportunity to apply for scholarship benefits after their first full semester with the NROTC unit.
+For students who are not on scholarship but want to join, the College Program grants the ability to participate in all unit activities, receive uniforms and books, and have the opportunity to apply for scholarship benefits after their first full semester with the NROTC unit.
 Students may also be selected for Advanced Standing starting their Junior year, which will provide them with a stipend, a summer of training, and a commission upon graduation.

 Active Duty Personnel